engenmt-pp/Alice/README.md

 # A Partner Integration --- An example in Python

 Let's set up a PPCP Connected Path integration in the sandbox using Python 3.9.6.
+This project is **purely** for teaching purposes.
+Coding best practices are frequently forgone here in favor of simplicity.

 ## Sign-up